Planting 1 trillion trees could stop climate change, argues study | The China Post

 Some scientists not involved with the study expressed skepticism about the findings.

-“Restoration of trees may be ‘among the most effective strategies,’ but it is very far indeed from ‘the best climate change solution available,’ and a long way behind reducing fossil fuel emissions to net zero,” Myles Allen, a geosystem science professor at Oxford, said according to the AFP news agency.
+“Restoration of trees may be ‘among the most effective strategies,’ but it is very far indeed from ‘the best climate change solution available,’ and a long way behind reducing fossil fuel emissions to net zero,” said Myles Allen, a geosystem science professor at Oxford, the AFP news agency reported.
 “Yes, heroic reforestation can help, but it is time to stop suggesting there is a ‘nature-based solution’ to ongoing fossil fuel use.
 There isn’t.
 Sorry.”

 es/sms (AP, Reuters, AFP)